the-teachingRSE-project/competencies/competencies.md

 Applications of these competencies in an individual's career can be found in @subsec:examplemaster.
-An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require a PhD at minimum.
+An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require at least a PhD.

 To alleviate this and to give RSEs in leadership positions a means to become eligible for funding themselves, since completion of scientific training is often a requirement [@DFG_50_01],